How low mileage impacts car insurance

 How to calculate your estimated annual mileage

 You can calculate your estimated annual mileage by comparing your car's recent mechanic records or by tracking your mileage for a month and multiplying by 12.
-The average American drives 13,476 miles per year, according to the Federal Highway Administration's 2022 report.
-Here's how to estimate yours:
+Here's how to estimate your annual mileage:

 Check your recent mechanic receipts, compare the mileage documented on two receipts about a year apart, and use the difference as your estimated annual mileage.
 If you don't have receipts a year apart, divide the difference by the number of months that separate the two receipts and multiply that number by 12 for a yearly average.